Infinitely Losing My Edge

 I was there.

-I was the first guy playing Isaac Hayes to the rock kids.
+I was the first guy playing The Remains to the disco kids.

 Everybody thought I was crazy.